Bus42/build-week-water-my-plants/README.md

 - Remove plant entry
 - Get list of a user's plants
 - Add a plant to a user's list
+- Remove a plant from a user's list

 Authentication is handled via [JWT](https://jwt.io/).
 Destroy JWT on logout.